mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 **Exercises:**

   #.
-Use Sage to find out which of the following polynomials with rational coefficients are irreducible?
+Use Sage to find out which of the following polynomials with rational coefficients are irreducible.

      a) :math:`3 y^{4} - \frac{1}{2} y^{2} - \frac{1}{2} y - \frac{1}{2}`
      b) :math:`2 y^{4} - y^{2} - y`